 The aim of Career and Life Management (CALM) is to enable high school students to make well-informed, considered decisions and choices in all aspects of their lives and to develop behaviours and attitudes that contribute to the well-being and respect of self and others, now and in the future.
 CALM is the core course for health literacy at the senior high school level in Alberta.
 There is no prerequisite for this course.
 Content delivery will be online with zoom lessons and teacher availability, including power points/videos.
 Students will be expected to meet all course requirements as outlined by the instructor.
 There is no textbook assigned for this course.
 Students entering Grade 10 can also take this course.

-Social 30-1 (5 credits)
+Mathematics 20-1 (5 credits)

 Physics 20 (5 credits)

 Physics 20 consists of four units of study: Kinematics, Dynamics, Circular Motion, Work and Energy and Oscillatory Motion and Mechanical Waves.
-The fee for the 5-credit course offering is $200, and the fee for the 3-credit CALM offering is $125.
+The prerequisite for this course is Science 10.

 Payment can be made via MasterCard, Visa, Amex, MasterCard Debit, Visa Debit, Google Pay, Apple Pay and Windows Wallet.
-There will be no refunds issued after June 12, 2020.